Raiganj Government Medical College and Hospital

 Raiganj Government Medical College and Hospital (RGMC&H) is a tertiary referral Government Medical college.
 It was established in the year 2018.
 The college imparts the degree Bachelor of Medicine and Surgery (MBBS).
 The college is affiliated to West Bengal University of Health Sciences and is recognized by the National Medical Commission.
 The hospital associated with the college is one of the largest hospitals in the Uttar Dinajpur district.
-The selection to the college is done on the basis of merit through National Eligibility cum Entrance Test (Undergraduate).
+The selection to the college is done on the basis of merit through NEET (UG).